 In respect of subsupplier tasks, the goal is still to generate profit before tax corresponding to 5% of revenue.

 It is therefore our ambition to increase profit before tax to approx. DKK 400 million by 2022 (12% of DKK 3.3 billion or 10% of DKK 4.0 billion as high growth in connection with acquisitions is expected to reduce the margin).

 To be able to do so, the markets we operate in need to be well-working in general, and acquisition opportunities at fair prices must be available.

-It is Management’s goal to realise a ratio of net interest-bearing debt to EBITDA of 2-4 and to maintain this level as long as the interest rate level is historical low.
+It is Management's goal to realise a ratio of net interest-bearing debt to EBITDA of 2-3.5 and to maintain this level as long as the interest rate level is historical low.
 This goal leaves room for increased expansion of activities compared to current plans up to 2022.
-SP Group will continue to reduce its net interest-bearing debt by strengthening cash flows from operating activities and by selling non-value-creating assets in order to free capital.
+SP Group will continue to reduce its net interest-bearing debt by strengthening cash flows from operating activities and by selling non-value-creating assets in order to release capital.

 The equity ratio (including non-controlling interests' share of equity) will be maintained at 25-45%.
 Should the equity ratio decrease due to a higher level of activity, the Company will consider asking the shareholders for additional capital.
 If, on the other hand, the equity ratio increases, any excess Capital is expected to be transferred back to the shareholders.

 SP Group aims at providing its shareholders with a fair return through increases in the share price.
-Ambitions are that earnings per share (EPS) should increase by 20% per annum on average over a 5-year period, corresponding to the growth rate achieved in the period 2010-2015.
+Ambitions are that earnings per share (EPS) should increase by 20% p.a. on average over a 5-year period.
 In 2016, EPS grew by 44.0%.
 In 2017, EPS grew by 41.6%.
 In 2018, EPS grew by 23.5%.